-Ultimately, as Gandhi said, “East and West are no more than names.
+“East and West are no more than names.
 Human beings are the same everywhere.
 He who wants to will conduct himself with decency. . . .
 If we look into the future, is it not a heritage that we have to leave to posterity, that all the different races commingle and produce a civilisation that perhaps the world has not yet seen?”
+(Mahatma Gandhi)

-In some of these excerpts, the word “Aryan” appears but it should be understood that this does not at all mean a “perfect race” of blonde haired, blue eyed, fair skinned people.
+The following passages may help to clarify some of these points.
+It should be borne in mind while reading them that the word “Aryan,” which appears in some of these excerpts, does not at all mean a “perfect race” of blonde haired, blue eyed, fair skinned people.
 It was some decades after HPB’s passing that “Aryan” was misappropriated and misrepresented and given this false meaning.
 In its actual and historical sense, the word “Aryan” is a synonym for “Indian,” though literally and originally it means “noble” and “worthy.”
-And although HPB speaks in that passage of “Aryanising Western thought,” the rest of the quote indicates that a “Westernising of Aryan thought” needs to take place also.

 ~ * ~